 So the $mAP$ is mean of Average Precision (AP) over N object classes and the AP is calculated from the area under the $Precision$ vs $Recall$ curve.

-All experiments have been performed using 80-20 training-validation split.
+All experiments have been performed using 80\%-20\% training-validation split.
 We start with the default hyperparameters (D Param.) of originally proposed Faster R-CNN \cite{FRCNNRPN} which are as follows: 9 anchor boxes with anchor scales of ($128$, $256$, $512$) and anchor ratios of (1:1, 1:2, 2:1), IoU threshold of 0.7 for NMS and maximum box suppression of 300 for NMS output.
 We also initially use ImageNet pretrained CNN backbone fine tuning like most relevant researches.
 We show step by step evaluation and comparison starting from this baseline in order to display the effectiveness of our proposed approach in signboard localization.

 Initially, we experiment with different set of processed images of SVSO dataset using default hyperparameters.
 In this regard, three different variations of images have been prepared - (i) RGB image data have been resized using OPENCV INTER AREA method, (ii) GRAY is a gray scale image obtained using OPENCV BGR2GRAY method and (iii) PIL\_RGB has been resized using PIL ANTIALIAS method \cite{opencv_library}.
-We have achieved best performance on PIL\_RGB image dataset.
-Generally, resizing images using PIL ANTIALIAS process retains most of the important features of the original image, although it has greater run time.
+We have achieved the best performance on PIL\_RGB image dataset.
+Generally, resizing images using PIL ANTIALIAS process retains most of the important features of the original image, however it requires higher computational time.
 We choose PIL\_RGB formation of SVSO dataset for further experiments.
 Relevant performances are provided in \textbf{Table} \ref{da}.

 In the second phase, we evaluate different CNN architectures \cite{deepresidual, smalltraining, densely, inceptionresnet}.
-VGG16 architecture has shown comparatively better performance than InceptionV4, Resent50, Densenet121 and Densenet201.
+VGG16 architecture has shown comparatively better performance than InceptionV4, Resnet50, Densenet121 and Densenet201.
 Depth of VGG16 architecture and its simple sequential nature prove to act as effective feature extractor for signboard localization.
 We use VGG16 in all further experiments as our Faster R-CNN backbone architecture.
 The results for CNN architecture experiments are shown in \textbf{Table} \ref{BA}.